-In 1995, the Idaho Department of Health and Welfare organized Citizen Review Panels in each of its seven regions to examine how Idaho's Child Protection System worked and to make recommendations for improving the system.
+In 1995, the Idaho Department of Health and Welfare organized Citizen Review Panels (CRPs) in each of its seven regions to examine how Idaho's Child Protection System worked and to make recommendations for improving the system.
 In 2018, the Idaho Legislature amended Idaho Code to transition oversight of the Citizen Review Panels to Idaho’s seven local public health districts.

-Each Citizen Review Panel is tasked with reviewing all cases brought under the child protective act that have been open in the corresponding district court, or other appropriate local jurisdiction, longer than 120 days.
+Each Citizen Review Panel is also tasked with reviewing all cases brought under the child protective act that have been open in the corresponding district court, or other appropriate local jurisdiction, longer than 120 days.

-Health Policy Analyst, Central District Health Department
+Senior Health Education Specialist, Central District Health